• Skip to main content

 Fingerling potatoes on a baking sheet before and after being roasted in the oven.

 • Heat a cast iron skillet until smoking.
 Add the steak and sear 5-6 minutes per side for medium rare, or until an instant read thermometer registers 125-130°F using an instant read thermometer.
-Remove from heat and top each steak with a ½ tbsp butter.
+Remove from heat and top each steak with a ½ tablespoon butter.
 Rest 10 minutes.

 Side view, two seared sirloin steaks in a cast iron skillet.